data-integrations/pmml-directives/README.md

-# ml-directives
-A collection of ML directives.
+# A collection of PMML directives